 One of the best things in Pittsburgh is the food – and no Pittsburgh vacation is complete without indulging in a classic Primanti sandwich!
-Piled high with meat, cheese, coleslaw and fries (yep, fries ON the sandwich!), the decadent sandwich is a must-eat.
+Piled high with meat, cheese, coleslaw and fries (yep, fries ON the sandwich!), the decadent sandwich is a Pittsburgh must-eat.

 DAY 3 of Things To Do Around Pittsburgh

-On the final day of your 3 Days in Pittsburgh trip, discover two more districts: Oakland – and then Lawrenceville or South Side Flats.
+On the final day of your 3 Days in Pittsburgh trip, discover more districts: Oakland – and then Lawrenceville or South Side Flats.
 Begin your day with a famous pancake breakfast and see the sights in the Schenley Farms National Historic District.
-Then, spend your final evening drinking craft brew in a church and dining in a comeback neighborhood or enjoying an evening out on the south side of the city.
+Then, spend your final evening either drinking craft brew in a church and dining in a comeback neighborhood or enjoying an evening out on the south side of the city.